TAXONOMIES: The branch of science concerned with classification, especially of organisms; systematics.

 The final objects in this exhibition illustrate the conclusion of the two narratives that have been running from the mounted butterflies through to now: one toward the domestic, the other toward the museum.

-The mounted hawks, with their prey, is a fine example of a traditional museum display of taxidermy.
-This is sometimes called a cabinet display - multiple animals, arranged in natural poses, in one cabinet or case.
-The display has some similarities to the kestrel above and the encased goldfinch, but in its quality and arrangement, it is very distinct from them.
+The mounted goldfinch is a fine example of a traditional museum display of taxidermy.
+This is sometimes called a cabinet display - animals arranged in natural poses, in one cabinet or case.
+The display has some similarities to the kestrel above.

 Juxtaposing a mounted domestic hen with a children's toy of the same animal exhibits a modern tendency to invite animal imagery into the home while distancing ourselves from the real thing.
 The most troubling aspect of this relationship is the fact that the toy chicken is caged.
 The chicken coop, just like the glass fronted taxidermy and butterfly cases, shows how humans have always (and probably always will) pen animals, whether in categories of classification or cages.